Catch-and-Release Trout: Stunning Best Practices

 Long-handled nets can be especially helpful in deeper water or when fishing from a boat.
 They allow you to net the fish without overreaching or dragging it onto dry land.
 A net with a soft, fish-friendly bag is preferable to coarse nylon mesh.

 Tools for hook removal matter as well.
 Forceps or hemostats help you remove the hook quickly and precisely, which reduces handling time.
 If you use barbless hooks, hook removal becomes even simpler.
-Keep these tools easily accessible so you do not have to search for them while the fish is waiting in the net.
+Keep these tools accessible so you do not have to search for them while the trout is waiting in the net.

 Minimize Time on Shore or in the Boat